-As much variations as there are within tea categories, it is the same with teaware.
-It is to no surprise that there is an ideal teapot or gaiwan for each type of tea there is.
-Many find these through experimenting on their own, while some knowledge is more widespread.
-However, in general there are a few things that are best to keep in mind when choosing the right teaware for a particular type of tea.
+As many variations as there are within tea categories, there are the same with teaware.
+It is no surprise that there is an ideal teapot or gaiwan for each type of tea.
+Many find these through experimentation, while some knowledge is more widespread.
+However, in general, there are a few things to keep in mind when choosing the right teaware for a particular type of tea.
 Whether it's for gong fu or more casual tea drinking.

 Choosing The Best Teaware Based On The Type Of Tea